The Jefferson Railroad Club (JRC is the club, JRR is the railroad setup)

 The Jefferson Railroad is an HO scale module railroad.
 The mainline is HO gauge but local lines may be narrow gauge.

 In keeping with Jefferson’s view of the nation during his day, the JRR operates according to a collective plan and requires that all components meet certain requirements but otherwise allows each member to introduce his or her preference in equipment and scenery.
 Some limitations on rolling stock size and type are necessary for practical reasons.
 Also, when operating in a public setting, a certain sensitivity to public taste is necessary (no controversial subject matter please).
 Otherwise, members are encouraged to explore individual interests.
-Currently, operating equipment represents time periods from the 1930s to the 1980s and includes European as well as American prototypes and module scenes.
+Currently, operating equipment represents time periods from the 1930s to the 1980s.

 As currently constructed, the first set of modules covers a lot of real world distance.
 Our staging yard is considered to be Chicago and Tim’s module pair are referred to as the “Chicago Y” or Chicago as his modules access the staging yard.
 Facing the module, trains head East to the right and West to the left.
 As most railroads access Chicago directly or indirectly, this allows for most any roadname on the locomotives.
-Current operators with specific railroads are Burlington, The Otter Bay and Fox Island Railroad (a freelanced joint B&O/C&O bridge line known as the ‘Fox and Otter’) , and the Pennsylvania.
-We haven’t really come up with an explanation for the European portion yet.
+Current operators with specific railroads are Burlington, The Otter Bay and Fox Island Railroad (a freelanced joint B&O/C&O bridge line known as the ‘Fox and Otter’) , and a CSX bridge line as yet unnamed.

 Membership in the JRC requires the construction of one or more working modules to be made available for operating sessions, although the actual modules used at an operating session are subject to the needs of the operating configuration for that session as approved at a previous planning meeting.
 Modules must be made available for operating sessions if needed to fill out the planned configuration for that operating session.